mbeddr/mps-platform-docs/src/doc/docs/gotchas/aspects/generator/index.md

     Call `myModule.getModuleDescriptor() as SolutionDescriptor.getOutputPath()`

-!!! warning "no output location for X"
+!!! warning "no output location for X."

     Make sure that the Java facet is enabled in the properties of the language or solution.
 This error can often be seen when opening an old MPS project.